Kombucha Brewing FAQ

 An important note before we start: the tea used in kombucha fermentation is as much for the 'buch drinker as it is for the SCOBY.
-Tea and sugar are the necessary metabolic foods that the culture needs to grow and thrive, so we must brew it to their fullest potency.
-It is also, of course, an important factor in the final flavor of your kombucha.
+Tea and sugar are the necessary metabolic foods that the culture needs to grow and thrive.
+The tea and sweetener you use is also, of course, an important factor in the final flavor of your kombucha.

 Black Oolong Green White Pu-Erh

-- Black tea is high in nitrogen and tannins giving your SCOBY a strong, nutrient-dense frame to work within, they will give you deep woodsy, honey sweet, nutty flavors and generally have higher caffeine content.
+- Black tea is high in nitrogen and tannins giving your SCOBY a strong, nutrient-dense frame to work within, they will give you deep woodsy, honey sweet, nutty flavors.

 - Oolong Tea produces a robust SCOBY.
 Smells range from fruit, honey, wood and roasted aromas to green mountainside gardens.